slitzer/4Ears/README.md

 - Upload `wav`, `mp3`, `m4a`, `mp4`, `mkv` and other common formats
 - Background transcription with optional speaker diarization
+- Timestamped output with speaker labels when a Hugging Face token is provided
 - View the status and result of each uploaded file
 - Runs entirely in Docker with a single `docker-compose up`